-Kali Gandaki river- named after Hindu goddess Kali is deservedly a popular and medium length river trip that combines exhilarating white water with fine scenery.
+Kali Gandaki River Rafting named after the Hindu goddess Kali is deservedly a popular and medium-length river trip that combines exhilarating white water with fine scenery.
 Kaligandaki has its source in Mustang- a lost Tibetan Kingdom in the Trans Himalaya.
 As it tumbles down between the majestic Dhaulagiri and the Annapurna ranges, it creates one of the world’s deepest gorges.
 The explorer Michael Peissel ran this stretch of the river in a small hovercraft in 1973 and at least two other groups have rafted and kayaked in this section.